luanfelipebr/luanfelipebr/README.md

 ## Hello, Github! 👋

 My name is Luan.
-I'm having a career changing and currently studying Software Engineering and Artificial Intelligence.
+I'm having a career changing and studying Software Engineering and Artificial Intelligence.

 I’m currently living in Brazil and speak Portuguese & English.
 You can reach me using my social media bellow. 📫